 Worksheets (WS): Worksheets are designed to help you practice standardized questions.
 It is essential that you complete the worksheets to assess your understanding of class material and apply your knowledge to solve challenging problems.
-Worksheets are worth 100 points.
+Worksheets are worth 60 points and class presentation 40 points.